secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/on24/index.html.md

 ##### Workshops

 Much of the process to set up On24 and Marketo for Workshops is similar to the Webcast setup previously explained.
 A few differences to note:
 1. There are multple Marketo templates to accommodate different workshop types.
 Please select the template best suited for your workshop.
-Primary differences between these templates is the wording found in the invitation emails:
+Primary differences between these templates is the content found in the invitation emails and landing pages:
     - CI/CD Workshop template: [YYYYMMDD_EventName_CICD_Workshop_On24_template](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/ME12266A1)
     - DevOps Automation template: [YYYYMMDD_EventName_DevOps_Workshop_On24_template](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/ME13018A1)
     - Jenkins Migration template: [YYYYMMDD_EventName_Jenkins_Workshop_On24_template](https://engage-ab.marketo.com/?munchkinId=194-VVC-221#/classic/ME13023A1)